-Training investment inclusive of an e-certificate and a printed learning material
+Training investment is inclusive of an e-certificate and a printed learning material

 P 5,880.00 / person - Regular Rate